rmcastil/words/tier_pricing.markdown

 - what are your current circumstances?
 - do you need to take a full time client?
 - do you prefer to a client to be part time?

+It's true.
+The foundation of your proposal should be based on your client's needs.
+BUT your needs and circumstances are a close second.
+Are you looking for a full time engagement?
+Make it seem like a deal for them to take you on full time.
+For instance you could write a proposal where
 ##Questions to Ask in Your Initial Client Interviews
 - What is your budget?
 - What are you trying to accomplish?